Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-02.md

 <!-- > -->

-Anchors are text links that that load new docuemnts.
-These the proverbial **hyperlinks**.
+Anchors are text links that load new documents.
+These are the proverbial **hyperlinks**.

 `<a href="http://google.com">Google</a>`

-The `href` attribute sets the url the link loads.
+The `href` attribute sets the URL the link loads.

 <!-- > -->